Do you love orange cranberry muffins?

 Our 8 year old wanted to try making orange cranberry muffins the other day and I had everything we needed, so we threw together this quick version and they turned out really goooood!
 All 24 were gone by the next morning.
 I used my usual method of combining a few different recipes depending on what I had on hand and what I thought would be a good combo of nutrition and deliciousness.
 Even though this isn't a recipe using soaked grains (read more about why soaked, sprouted or sourdough grains are better for us here), I did use real food ingredients like these:

 - Einkorn flour, one of my favorite alternative grains – we don't use much conventional wheat these days.
+(Read more about einkorn flour here: could THIS be the cause of the gluten sensitivity epidemic?)

 - Organic oranges, since citrus crops are usually heavily sprayed with chemicals.